sandialabs/xstack-klokkos/README.md

 ### Kokkos Examples
 It has been convenient for us to outline useful examples demonstrating the most common classes of mistakes Kokkos developers tend to make in order to test the analysis capabilities of our tools.
 These consist of a collection of kernels that identify key features of Kokkos.
+These are common computations in real-world Kokkos applications that are bug-prone.
 ### Kokkos Mistakes
 These consist of a canonical set of examples of typical portability mistakes encountered in a survey of the Kokkos examples above.